 For The Evolution, her sophomore coming-of-age album that reached No. 1 on the Billboard 200, Ciara got more involved in the creative process.
 She lent her in-studio gifts to both songwriting and production, in addition to the role of executive producer — a position she has held on every album since then.

 By 2009, the musical landscape began to take a different sonic direction and Fantasy Ride was a result of that.
-While Ciara’s third album leaned towards the electro-pop sound, it also gave way to a few dance elements, such as the album’s standout track “Love Sex Magic.”
+While Ciara’s third album leaned toward the electro-pop sound, it also gave way to a few dance elements, such as the album’s standout track “Love Sex Magic.”
 Melding dance and pop together with a trace of retro funk, Ciara’s curiosity for a different flavor earned her a nomination for Best Pop Collaboration with Vocals at the 52nd Grammy Awards in 2010.

 Jackie, her last album, was one of her least performing albums to date, debuting at No.17 on the Billboard 200 and spending a total of four weeks on the chart.
 Amidst the album’s poor chart performance, Ciara felt her fifth album was “her best body of work” to date and rightfully so as the album touched on her high profile break up with rapper Future and her burgeoning journey as a new mother.